-You can locate a suitable health insurance plan by visiting reliable platforms like AHiX Marketplace to check and compare premiums.
+You can locate a suitable health insurance plan by visiting reliable platforms to check and compare premiums.
 Some of the factors that affect health insurance costs include state and federal laws, which dictate how many insurance companies can charge and what services must be covered by health insurance.
 Another determinant is your income.
 Low-income earners may pay higher premiums through employers but pay less on exchanges because of subsidies.

 The size of your employer can also influence the amount you pay for an insurance plan.
 Large-scale organizations can offer more affordable health insurance plans than smaller companies.

 Similarly, insurance premiums tend to be relatively lower than in rural areas.
 Because your current state of residence influences your insurance plan’s total cost, conducting general research is necessary.

 When researching the average cost of health insurance in the United States, note that some states permit only one insurance marketplace to operate.
 In contrast, others have several issuers available, allowing for competition and promoting price reduction.

 Lastly, your age can affect the cost of premiums.
 Senior citizens tend to pay more than younger individuals due to their susceptibility to chronic illnesses, physical injuries, household accidents, etc. If you identify as elderly, prepare to incur higher costs.

 Individual health insurance